NeuroTechX/ntx_slack_archive/introductions.md

  >Hi everyone im Rob from Seattle, I just bought muse headband.
 Have some ideas for apps but dont really understand neurofeeback all that well yet.
 Hope To learn

+3/22/2017 1:16 PM

+ **sydneyneurotechx** :

+ >welcome lemiesz .
+Feel free to dm me if you have any questions. hubertjb could also potentially help you (He works at Muse)